kev-cao/bot-TA-discord/README.md

 [tclear]                 Clears all topics in the topics list.

 [tremove]                Clears a specified topic.
-Multiple topics to be cleared should be separated with the pipe character (|).
+Multiple topics to be cleared should be separated with a space ( ).

 [tsuggestclear]          Removes all suggestions from the suggestions list.